binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> A defendant may not be convicted of attempt unless the defendant intentionally commits an act tending to the commission of a crime, which is so near to accomplishment of the crime that in all reasonable probability the crime itself would have been committed but for timely interference.
 (This becomes the dangerous proximity test)</p>

 <p style="margin-left:7%; margin-right:10%;"><b>State v.
-Jack Sawyer (2018)</b> (planned a shooting at former high school; question is whether was attempting to commit a crime)</p>
+Jack Sawyer (2018)</b> (planned a shooting at former high school; question is whether was attempting to commit a crime) (No dangerous proximity [<i>see Rizzo</i>])</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> Intent to commit a crime is not sufficient for conviction of attempt to commit a crime; if there is no actus reus there is no crime (my rule)</p>

-<p style="margin-left:10%; margin-right:10%;"><b>Holding:</b> The Vermont Supreme Court held that “the weight of the evidence is not great that defendant has committed any act or combination of acts that would satisfy Vermont’s definition of an attempt to commit any of the charged crimes.”
-(No dangerous proximity [see Rizzo])</p>

 ## 2. Voluntary Act OR Omission of Duty

-Voluntary Act steps of analaysis
-1. Rule synthesize (including definition and case “rules out”)
-2. Cases
-3. Hypos

-Omission + Duty steps of analysis
-1. Rule synthesis (including definition and 5 scenarios)
-2. Cases
-3. Hypos (underneath each hypo)

 **NYPL Section 15.00:** Voluntary Act

 “Voluntary act” means a bodily movement performed consciously as a result of effort or determination and includes the possession of property if the actor was aware of his physical possession or control thereof for a sufficient period to have been able to terminate it.

-**MPC Section 2.01 (1)** Requirement of Voluntary Act
-1. A person is not guilty of an offense unless his liability is based on conduct which includes a voluntary act or the omission to perform an act of which he is physically capable.
+**MPC Section 2.01 (1)** Requirement of Voluntary Act (1) A person is not guilty of an offense unless his liability is based on conduct which includes a voluntary act or the omission to perform an act of which he is physically capable.
-2. The following are not voluntary acts within the meaning of this Section:
+(2) The following are not voluntary acts within the meaning of this Section:

 <p style="margin-left:7%; margin-right:10%;">(a) a reflex or convulsion;</p>
 <p style="margin-left:7%; margin-right:10%;">(b) a bodily movement during unconsciousness or sleep;</p>
 <p style="margin-left:7%; margin-right:10%;">(c) conduct during hypnosis or resulting from hypnotic suggestion;</p>
 <p style="margin-left:7%; margin-right:10%;">(d) a bodily movement that otherwise is not a product of the effort or determination of the actor, either conscious or habitual.</p>

 Coercion does not make something involuntary.
-If somebody says, “I’m going to shoot you unless you punch Professor K in the face” and you punched him, this would still be a voluntary act.
+If someone said, “I’m going to shoot you unless you punch Prof K in the face” and you punched prof K, your act in punching him would be a voluntary act.

 <p style="margin-left:7%; margin-right:10%;"><b>Martin v State (1944)</b> (involuntarily and forcibly taken onto public highway by law enforcement officers after being arrested)</p>